julia-mpsge/MPSGE.jl/examples/Compare_Julia_to_GAMS/README.md

 # MPSGE.jl vs MPSGE/GAMS

-This repository contains two examples, one small and one large, written in both MPSGE.jl and MPSGE/GAMS.
+This directory contains two examples, one small and one large, written in both MPSGE.jl and MPSGE/GAMS.
 The purpose is to compare the syntax differences between the two implementations and to demonstrate how to use MPSGE.jl for experienced users of MPSGE/GAMS.

 ## Running the Examples